avaleske/istayon/README.md

 ##Setup##
 ###Install Prereqs###
 To run this locally you'll need a few things.
 (These instructions are for OS X. They're also from memory.
 I'll clean them up later, but some of you are playing with it now.)
+- First you need the Xcode command line tools.
+If you already have Xcode installed, install them with `xcode-select --install`
+- Install openssl with `brew install openssl`
 - You need to have Python, pip, and setuptools installed.
 Do it with the instructions [here](http://docs.python-guide.org/en/latest/starting/install/osx/).
 - Then use pip to install virtualenv and virtualenvwrapper with commands like `pip install <package name>`.
 Details about those can be found [here](https://github.com/kennethreitz/python-guide/blob/master/docs/dev/virtualenvs.rst).
 Basically, virtualenvs keep your python packages local to your projects.
 - Installing the [Heroku Toolbet](https://devcenter.heroku.com/articles/getting-started-with-python#set-up)) is the easiest way to install the heroku cli and the other tools you'll need.